-knowledge can be proven through the defendant's willful blindness, in which "(1) the defendant must subjectively believe that there is a high probability that a fact exists and (2) the defendant must take deliberate actions to avoid learning of that fact."235 In Global-Tech Appliances, Inc. v.
+The other twist on the knowledge element for inducement is that knowledge can be proven through the defendant's willful blindness, in which "(1) the defendant must subjectively believe that there is a high probability that a fact exists and (2) the defendant must take deliberate actions to avoid learning of that fact."253 In Global-Tech Appliances, Inc. v.
 SEB S.A., SEB held on a deep fryer whose exterior surface remained cool to the touch.
 Pentalpha cloned an SEB fryer it purchased in Hong Kong (which did not bear U.S. patent markings).
 It sold infringing fryers to Sunbeam, Fingerhut, and Montgomery Ward, which resold them in the United States.
 Pentalpha argued that it did not "induce" these sales under § 271(b) because it did not know about the patent.

 Pentalpha's belief that SEB's fryer embodied advanced technology that would be valuable in the U.S. market is evidenced by its decision to copy all but the cosmetic features of SEB's fryer.
-Even more telling is [a Pentalpha executive's] decision not to inform the attorney from whom Pentalpha sought a right-to-use opinion that the product to be evaluated was simply a knock-off of SEB's deep fryer.236
+Even more telling is [a Pentalpha executive's] decision not to inform the attorney from whom Pentalpha sought a right-to-use opinion that the product to be evaluated was simply a knock-off of SEB's deep fryer.254